Prosecutor: Mom and daughter strangled pregnant Chicago teen

 Ochoa-Lopez's family had been looking for her since her disappearance on April 23, organizing search parties and holding news conferences as they pushed police for updates in the investigation.

-Her father, Arnulfo Ochoa, said relatives were grateful to have found her.
-Now they want justice.
+Her father, Arnulfo Ochoa, said Thursday that relatives were grateful to have found her and now want justice.
 The family was also bracing for the baby's death, while still hoping for a miracle.

+"She didn't deserve it because she was a smart woman, a good student.
+She wanted to do great things like all of us," he said.

-Associated Press writers Don Babwin and Caryn Rousseau, and videojournalist Noreen Nasir contributed to this report.
+Associated Press writer Sara Burnett and videojournalist Noreen Nasir contributed to this report.